The Truth About Urgency, To Do Lists, and Doing Too Much

 the words 'get things done' written on a chalkboard, crossed out with a check mark beside them

-Have you ever found yourself on a perpetual treadmill… a sense of urgency driving your day-to-day activities and unrelenting thoughts of “gotta get it all done” and "not enough" swirling in your mind?
-I’ve been there, for longer than I’d like to admit, and it’s led me to a deep understanding of what happens when our basic needs are unmet.
+Have you ever found yourself caught on a perpetual treadmill… a sense of urgency driving your day-to-day activities and unrelenting thoughts of “gotta get it all done” and "not enough" swirling in your mind?
+I’ve been there—far longer than I care to admit.
+And, it's led me to understand that this frantic drive to do more, to check off every task, often stems from something deeper: our basic, unfulfilled needs.

 Let’s get to know a little bit about it.